KillEmFlacko/SysProgG3/README.md

 - open the log file dnfs.log available in `build/CommonAssignmentFS02/` and see the log report

 ### How to gerate the documentation
-- $make doc
-to generate the html documentation with doxygen
+- `$ make doc`to generate the html documentation with doxygen

 ## Group Assignment GIPC01